 The Waste Act stipulates that producers of a certain industry can establish a producer organisation to take care of their producer responsibility obligations.
 Once the producer responsibility has been transferred to the producer organisation, the producer only has to tell its customers that it has taken care of its producer obligations in a responsible manner and provide the producer organisation with information regarding the amounts of products placed on the market in accordance with an agreed upon schedule.
 The producer must also make sure that the batteries and accumulators placed on the market feature the required labelling and come with instructions for detaching them.

 Upon registration, every producer is charged a one-off registration fee, in addition to which they must pay recycling fees determined by the amounts of products they place on the market.
 The recycling fees vary in accordance with the recyclability of the batteries or accumulators.
-You can receive a valid recycling fee price list by contacting Elker Oy’s producer service by e-mail at jasenpalvelut(a)elker.fi or by telephone at +358 (0)10 249 1700.
+You can receive a valid recycling fee price list by contacting Recser Oy by e-mail at info(a)recser.fi or by telephone at +358 10 249 1717.

 The more producers take part in sharing the costs, the lower the fees.
 It is therefore important that no producer leaves its waste management costs for the others to pay.